$468,649Average Value$264Average Price per Sq Ft12Homes For Sale

 The neighborhood's artistic schools

-Keeping true to the ethos of the neighborhood, two arts-focused public schools in the neighborhood, Arts Impact Middle School, which has earned a C-minus from Niche, and Fort Hayes Metropolitan Education Center, which has received a C from Niche.
+Keeping true to the ethos of the neighborhood, two arts-focused public schools are in the neighborhood: Arts Impact Middle School, which has earned a C-minus from Niche, and Fort Hayes Metropolitan Education Center, which has received a C from Niche.
 Both schools provide career-readiness technical programs, as well as established arts departments.
 Young students can begin their journey at United Preparatory Academy, which has a C grade on Niche.

 Fort Hayes Arts & Academic High School serves students living in the Discovery District.